elephantscale/es-training-new/cybersecurity-common/slides/OSI_Security_Model.md

 ## OST Intuitive Model

- * Using OSI to figure out why an application isn’t working
+ * Using OSI to figure out why an application isn't working

    - Layer 1: Physical
      - 	Is the network cable plugged in?